-- 1) Keep your skin clean.
+1) Keep your skin clean

 - a.
 Take quick showers or baths.
-If you take a bath, rinse with clean water after.

 - b.
 Use lukewarm water.

 - c.
-Use mild unscented soap.
+Wash your face and neck with mild unscented soap.

 - For example: Dove®, Cetaphil®, Aveeno® or CeraVe® unscented soap bar.

 - d.
 For the skin in the area being treated:

 - i.
 Wash gently with the palm of your hand.

 - ii.
-Do not remove your skin markings.

-- iii.
-Rinse well.
+Rinse well. - iii.

-- iv.
 Pat dry with a soft towel.

-2) Keep the skin of the area being treated moisturized.
+2) Keep the skin of the area being treated moisturized

 - a.
-Apply unscented cream or lotion at least twice a day. - Examples: Glaxal base, Cetaphil®, CeraVe®, Lipikar® or Cutibase®. - Avoid creams or lotions with any additives like vitamin E. - b.
-Always ask your doctor, technologist or nurse before using another cream or lotion. - c.
-Do not remove your skin markings.
+Apply unscented cream or lotion at least twice a day. - For example: Glaxal base, Cetaphil®, CeraVe®, Lipikar® or Cutibase®. - Avoid creams or lotions with any additives like vitamin E. - b.
+Always ask your doctor, technologist or nurse before using another cream or lotion.

-3) Protect your skin.
+3) Protect your skin

-Do Don't Protect the treated skin from the sun by covering with clothes.
-Do not rub, scrub or scratch the skin being treated.
+Do Don't Shave with an electric razor.
+If you get any irritation, stop shaving.
+Do not rub, scrub, or scratch the skin being treated.
+Protect your head and neck from the sun or cold by covering them with a hat and scarf.
 Wear loose-fitting clothes with soft, natural fibers such as cotton.
-Do not use tape on skin being treated.
-Do not use talc, cornstarch or baby powder.
-Do not apply anything hot or cold to the skin being treated.
+Do not use tape on the skin being treated.
+Do not apply hot or cold to the skin being treated.
 This means not using heating pads, ice packs or hot tubs.
 You also should not take hot baths or showers.
 Do not swim.
 It can irritate your skin and erase the markings.

-What do I do if I get a skin reaction?
+What should I do if I get a skin reaction?